-“When the road was not paved, the dirt road would flood when it rained,” recalls Mohammad.
+“When the road was not paved, the dirt road would flood when it rained,” recalls Atta.
 “We had problems doing anything because of this—like getting to funerals and weddings, moving our sick ones to hospital, or getting the children to school.”

 The road rehabilitation project, carried out by the Afghanistan Rural Access Project (ARAP), included resurfacing the road with concrete and building seven meters of bridges.
-The project was wholeheartedly supported by the residents, Mohammad says, to the extent that many “residents happily donated some of their ancestral lands to help broaden the road.”
+The project was wholeheartedly supported by the residents, Atta says, to the extent that many “residents happily donated some of their ancestral lands to help broaden the road.”

-Mohammad recounts the incident in 2015 that triggered the request to the Daman Community Development Council (CDC) to address the appalling road conditions.
+Atta recounts the incident in 2015 that triggered the request to the Daman Community Development Council (CDC) to address the appalling road conditions.
 “A recently married relative came to visit us,” he says.
 “It was the beginning of winter and the bad road condition made the journey more difficult for him.”

 His relative made the journey on foot from Qalat city in Zabul province, a journey of more than two hours by car.
-“He couldn’t move his hands and legs, he was so cold,” Mohammad recalls, and was barely able to speak when he finally arrived several hours later.
+“He couldn’t move his hands and legs, he was so cold,” Atta recalls, and was barely able to speak when he finally arrived several hours later.

 Although his relative recovered, women and children would not have survived the road under those conditions, he says.
 The Daman CDC then proposed a road rehabilitation project, which began in late 2016 and finished in June 2017, to ARAP for approval.
 It was carried out to international safety and quality standards.